-Rev. Dr. William Barber, II is the President of the North Carolina State Conference of the NAACP (2005), and was re-elected National Board Member (2011) and appointed as the National NAACP Chair of the Legislative Political Action Committee.
+Rev. Dr. Barber is the President of the North Carolina State Conference of the NAACP (2005) and was re-elected National Board Member (2011) and appointed as the National NAACP Chair of the Legislative Political Action Committee.
 Under his leadership, the NAACP developed a new 21st Century voter registration/voter participation system.
 Nationwide this system registered more than 442,000 new voters and provided access to 1.5 million voters.
 Rev. Barber serves as convener of the Forward Together and the HKonJ People’s Assembly.

 Rev. Dr. Barber led fundraising efforts for the NC NAACP raising more than $2 million of new money over the last seven years and has increased NC NAACP staff from one to seven persons.